All Episodes

 Uranium is the foundational material for nuclear weapons.

-It is beyond a simple pay to play here.
+It is beyond a simple pay-to-play here.

 And the new evidence that we have is that Hillary Clinton used her office as Secretary of State to confer benefits on Russia.

-And it would it ever make sense that anyone would sign off a deal that allowed 20% of American uranium in the hands of the Russians?
+And would it ever make sense that anyone would sign off a deal that allowed 20% of American uranium in the hands of the Russians?

 No, it wouldn't.